-What does Rox in the Box mean?
+What do you think Rox in the Box means?

 The Decemberists: Rox in the Box Meaning